-What if a small investment in time and attention could yield an increase in milling productivity by 15-20 per cent across the boards?
+What if a small investment in time and attention could yield an increase in milling productivity by 15-20 percent across the board?

-While some may immediately tune out because it sounds "too good to be true," an increasing number of manufacturers that machine parts are learning they can increase cycle times and productivity by resolving one of the most fundamental improper section of the toolbolder in the spindle.
+While some may immediately tune out because it sounds "too good to be true," an increasing number of manufacturers that machine parts are learning they can significantly increase cycle times and productivity by resolving one of the most fundamental and longstanding problems in machining: improper seating of the toolholder in the spindle.